 - Showcasing the powerful analytics and data organization of Amplitude

-- Giving new users an idea of the different ways they can build their data and reports
+- Giving new users an idea of the many ways they can organize their data and reports

 - Allowing new users to play with a complete set of data, especially if they have to wait for their own sources to be connected

-- Showing users how to build out dashboards to get the clearest insights
+- Showing users how to build dashboards for clear insights

 Another company that does this well is Audiense.
-They provide profiling data around your target audience, so you can find different patterns and behaviors to guide your marketing.
-The platform takes a while to compile the data around your first analysis, so Audiense provided some demo data to look at while you wait.
+They provide profiling data on your target audience so you can determine patterns and behaviors to guide your marketing.
+The platform takes a while to compile the data around your first analysis, so Audiense provides demo data to look at while you wait.
 (Also, peep their pop-up onboarding video on the bottom right.)

 P.S.
-Once my report was done, they called it out with a bright green “Finished” tag to let me know it’s ready.
+Once my report was done, they called it out with a bright green “Finished” tag to let me know it was ready.

-Sometimes, your users just want to feel seen.
-That means making their experience personal.
-It could be as simple as calling out what onboarding steps someone has already completed, ex.
-“Thanks for connecting your listing tool!
+Sometimes, your users just want to feel noticed.
+That means personalizing their experience.
+It could be as simple as calling out what onboarding steps someone has already completed, such as, “Thanks for connecting your listing tool!
 Here’s what’s next.”

-Or, it could mean training your customer team to respond with personalized suggestions.
+Or, it could entail training your customer team to respond with tailored suggestions.
 For example, I wrote into Calendly customer support asking how to troubleshoot their Round Robin feature.
 Their response included screenshots of our account and the exact sales members I was trying to troubleshoot.

-Check out how Asana customizes their trial check-ins based on usage below.
-The unicorn is a gif, by the way.
+Check out below how Asana customizes their trial check-ins based on usage.
+(The unicorn is a gif, by the way.)

-Whether your onboarding asset is a live webinar, recording, screenshot of the UI, gifs, or anything else, it needs to be high resolution.
+Whether your onboarding asset is a live webinar, recording, screenshot of the UI, gifs, or anything else, it needs to have high resolution.

-A screenshot explaining where to find a feature is not going to help anyone if it’s blurry.
-Likewise, a recorded demo will annoy your users more than help them if the sound is fuzzy and cuts off.
+A screenshot explaining where to find a feature won’t help anyone if it’s blurry.
+Likewise, a recorded demo will annoy users more than help them if the sound is fuzzy and cuts off.

-Invest in a good microphone and camera for whoever is lending their voice and face to your onboarding process, and make sure any images you upload are crisp and clear.
+Invest in a quality microphone and camera for whoever is lending their voice and face to your onboarding process, and any images you upload should be crisp and clear.

 Here’s an email from Heap that leads to a video on how to define events in their tracking system.

-Adding additional users to an account does a few key things:
+Adding users to an account accomplishes a few key things:

-- It makes your tool “stickier” as more team members learn to use it (and lean on it)
+- Your tool becomes “stickier” as more team members learn to use it (and lean on it)

-- It makes your tool easier to use, as users can add the appropriate teammate to get the tool set up
+- It’s easier to use your tool, since users can add the appropriate teammate to set it up

 Check out this email from FullStory, which encourages new users to invite their colleagues.
-As more teammates and departments learn how to utilize FullStory, the more likely a customer is to add seats, subscribe to a paid plan, and invest in more memory.
+As more teammates and departments learn how to utilize FullStory, the customer is also more likely to add seats, subscribe to a paid plan, and invest in more memory.

-Ensure your customers are fully activated and using your product by monitoring how customers use and interact with your tool.
-By monitoring usage, you can see who is at risk of churn, and who has yet to complete their onboarding.
+Ensure your customers are fully activated and using your product by monitoring how they use and interact with your tool.
+By monitoring usage, you can see who’s at risk of churn, and who has yet to complete their onboarding.

-Here’s an email I got from Segment after adding their code to our website, but before I had a chance to set up event tracking.
+Here’s an email I received from Segment after adding their code to our website, but before I had a chance to set up event tracking.

-The email from Segment also demonstrates point number four above.
-By adding the right teammate to set up documentation, they are making it easier for the main user to get onboarded.
+The email also demonstrates point number four above.
+By adding the right teammate to set up documentation, they make it easier for the main user to onboard.

-Give your customers a channel to reach out, connect with someone on the team, and ask for additional support.
-It helps reassure customers they are valued, and provides insight into gaps in your onboarding process.
+Give your customers a channel to connect with someone on the team and ask for additional support.
+It reassures customers they’re valued, and reveals any gaps in your onboarding process.

-For example, if a number of customers reach out with the same question, you should be including the answer in your in-app prompts.
+For example, if a number of customers reach out with the same question, you should include the answer in your in-app prompts.

 Tip: You’ll need to make a strategic decision about whether these inquiries go to customer support or an account manager.

 For example, if a key account reaches out, you may want to assign them to an account manager.
-Having a single touchpoint throughout their onboarding can help because that account manager already knows all the context of the account.
+A single touchpoint throughout their onboarding ensures continuity because that account manager already knows the context of the account.
 When that customer reaches out, they’ll (almost) always talk to the same person, who knows what they set up and how.

 Here’s an email my HubSpot account rep sent after I signed up and clicked on a calendar meeting link.

-Notify your users when they’ve completed their onboarding to keep them in the loop and set expectations (you don’t want them waiting for the next onboarding prompt that is not coming).
-This is a good opportunity to share additional resources and updates, which will help keep the momentum going.
+Notify your users when they’ve completed their onboarding to keep them in the loop and set expectations (you don’t want them waiting for an onboarding prompt that isn’t coming).
+This is a good opportunity to share additional resources and updates, which will keep the momentum going.

-Calendly has a celebratory icon when you complete their onboarding, and they share additional resources to help turn someone into a power-user.
+Calendly has a celebratory icon when you complete their onboarding, and they share additional resources to help transform someone into a “power-user.”
 They also link to their Help Center if someone has any other questions.

-After someone is done onboarding, ask for feedback.
-It’s an important opportunity see how they found the onboarding experience and gather more information.
+After someone completes your onboarding, ask for feedback.
+It’s an important opportunity to gauge their experience and gather more information.

 For example, Heap asks new users to rate their onboarding process and asks how they plan to use the tool.

 The right software enables a great customer onboarding process.
-I’ve listed down a few useful tools you can use to create your in-app prompts, demo video and gifs, and touch base with your customers as they learn to use your product or service.
+I’ve listed a few useful tools for you to create your in-app prompts, demo video and gifs, and touch base with your customers as they learn to use your product or service.